 Piedmont of Augusta

-Dr. Demica Williams, DNP, RN, CNE has dedicated 20 years to the nursing profession.
+Dr. Demica Williams has dedicated over 20 years to the Nursing profession.
 She received her Bachelors of Science in Nursing from Bowling Green State University (Ohio) and her Masters of Science in Nursing with a concentration in Adult Acute Clinical Nurse Specialist from the Medical College of Georgia in Augusta, GA.
-She most recently completed a Doctor of Nursing Practice in Nursing Administration with an Educator track at Samford University in Birmingham, Alabama.
-Dr. Williams has over 10 years of experience as a nursing professor in associate, practical, and BSN programs, and 5 years of experience as a Department Chair of Nursing for ACEN accredited nursing programs.
-She has served as a program evaluator for ACEN since 2015 and has participated in evaluation review panels for ACEN.
-Dr. Williams has experience with grant writing; specifically, to assist nurse educators.
-In 2016 she received a grant for faculty to attend a CNE review course on campus, which resulted in over 90% of her full-time faculty becoming certified nurse educators.
+She completed a Doctor of Nursing Practice degree in Nursing Administration with an additional Nurse Educator track at Samford University in Birmingham, Alabama.
+Dr. Williams has over 15 years of experience as a nursing professor in associate, practical, and baccalaureate programs.
+She also has several years of experience as a Department Chair of Nursing for ACEN accredited nursing programs.
+She has served as a peer evaluator for the ACEN since 2015 and has participated in evaluation review panels for the ACEN.
+Dr. Williams has experience with grant writing; specifically, to assist nurse educators with professional development and certification.
+In 2016 she received a grant for faculty to attend a CNE review course which resulted in over 90% of her full-time faculty becoming certified nurse educators.
 Dr. Williams also became a certified nurse educator due to this endeavor and has contributed as a published author to CNE exam preparation review materials.

-Dr. Williams transitioned from academia to the full-time nursing practice environment in 2017.
-Currently, she is a Clinical Nurse Educator for the Intermediate Care service line at University Hospital in Augusta, GA, which holds a Magnet Hospital designation.
-During her tenure with University Hospital, she has been able to participate in PTAP accreditation as a facilitator for nurses enrolled in the Nurse Residency Program.
+Dr. Williams transitioned from academia back to the nursing practice environment in 2017.
+Currently, she is the Director of Allied Health and Nursing at Piedmont Augusta Hospital in Augusta, GA, which holds a Magnet Hospital designation.
+During her tenure with the hospital, she has been able to participate in the American Nurses Credentialing Center (ANCC) Practice Transition Accreditation Program (PTAP) as a facilitator for new graduate nurses.
 She spearheaded opening and educating a Discharge Center to assist with patient flow in 2019.
 She went on to publish an article in Nursing Matters, the hospital newsletter about the logistics of the new center.
-She has also collaborated with nursing administration to develop programs that focus on retention of new graduate nurses and nursing support staff.
+She also has collaborated with nursing administration to develop programs that focus on the retention of new graduate nurses and nursing support staff.

-She has been able to maintain a professional relationship with ACEN as a program evaluator representing nursing practice and as a member of the Evaluation Review Panel.
-She continues to work as an Adjunct Professor for Auburn University.
-Her professional memberships include the Association of Critical Care Nurses (AACN), the Georgia Nurses Association (GNA), the South Carolina Nurses Association (SCNA) and Sigma Theta Tau International Honor Society of Nursing.
+She has maintained a professional relationship with the ACEN as a peer evaluator representing nursing practice.
+She continues to work as an Adjunct Professor for Augusta University.
+Her professional memberships include the Association of critical care nurses (AACN), the Georgia Nurses Association (GNA), the South Carolina Nurses (SCNA) and Sigma Theta Tau International Honor Society of Nursing.

 Barry D. Goldstein, PhD